digiscot/digiscot-website/pages/evolution/digital-pioneers/mihc.md

 ### How have you been using digital?

-**Florence:** Like many organisations, Music in Hospitals & Care had been using digital tools to manage our information and had a reasonably active website as well as Facebook and Twitter accounts despite juggling these between various staff members.
+**Florence:** Like many organisations, Music in Hospitals & Care had been using digital tools to manage our information and had a reasonably active website as well as <a target='_blank' href="https://www.facebook.com/MiHCScotland/">Facebook</a> and <a target='_blank' href="https://twitter.com/MiHCScotland">Twitter</a> accounts despite juggling these between various staff members.

 This had developed organically rather than being planned.
 Without the benefit of specialist staff or skills we had also become comfortable with what we used and worked our way around the bits that did not do what we wanted them to do.
 Time as well as knowledge was also a factor in being able to look to new approaches and improvements.